YeganeGholipour/YeganeGholipour/README.md

 ## Hi, I’m Yegane ✨
- 💻 I’m interested in System Design & Kernel Development 👨‍💻 I’m currently making a mini kernel :)
+ 💻 I’m interested in System Design & Kernel Development

+ 👨‍💻 I’m currently making a mini kernel :)

- 👨‍💻 I've also created a mini UNIX shell too.
+ 👨‍💻 I've also created a mini UNIX shell.
 So Check it out :)

- 👓 I'm looking for help with resources about linux embeded system 🔎 I’m interested to collaborate on kernel development and anything cs related really >< 🕵️ You can reach me through my email: yeganegholiour@gmail.com
+ 👓 I'm looking for help with resources about linux embeded system

+ 🔎 I’m interested to collaborate on kernel development and anything cs related really ><

+ 🕵️ You can reach me through my email: yeganegholiour@gmail.com

 <!---